Do Shared Mobility Operators Need 5G in 2026 Analytics and research

 How EazyRide handles the IoT and connectivity layer

 • 10+ IoT hardware brands supported out of the box: Across LTE Cat-M, NB-IoT, and 5G modules.
-You pick the modem strategy, the platform abstracts the rest.
+You pick the modem strategy, and the platform abstracts the rest.

 FAQs